mjtice/pgbouncer-testinator/README.md

 Setup a docker environment to allow for quick testing of pgbouncer pool_modes

 ## Setup
+* Start Postgres & PgBouncer containers with `docker-compose up`
 * Initialize the pgbench tables, etc. with `docker exec -ti postgres pgbench -U postgres -i postgres`
-* Start Postgres & PgBouncer containers with `docker-compose up`
-* Run pgbench in one terminal session, specify the connecting user as either `sess_usr` for testing session pooling or `tx_usr` for testing transaction pooling.
+* Run pgbench in one terminal session, specify the connecting user as
+  * `sess_usr` for testing session pooling
+  * `tx_usr` for testing transaction pooling
+  * `st_usr` for testing statement pooling
 * Run pgbench in another terminal with the same settings, e.g.

 ```